 “… All these incredible collectives that are writing songs and releasing inspiring worship reaching millions and millions of people.
 But there has been no similar collective of Catholic worship artists doing the same.
 That is, until now.”

-On the album, Schlueter impressed us with a voice that sounded seasoned beyond his years.
-In a behind-the-scenes video of the album’s recording, the multi-instrumentalist can be seen playing both guitar and piano for his tracks, as well as recording his vocals.
+On the album, Schlueter impressed us with a voice that sounded seasoned beyond his years.the multi-instrumentalist can be seen playing both guitar and piano for his tracks, as well as recording his vocals.
 With a natural musical talent, a voice perfectly suited to folk-rock, and the looks of a young Matthew McConaughey, Seph is the real deal with the potential to lead the next generation of Catholic music.

 Our favorite of his songs was “We Draw Near,” a tune with a lively rhythm and catchy hook.
 We especially liked how they used a crowd of voices singing and clapping to give the studio recording a live feel.
 The music is reminiscent of the popular Mumford and Son folkish style, but with devout Catholic lyrics: